 Depending on the severity of the plight, many options are available.
 If you are fortunate to only find a few, maybe hitchhikers from a recent trip, you can wash infected items in soapy water at the hottest setting allowable for the fabric.
 Use a scrub brush on luggage and bags.
 Be sure to target pockets, seams and tight places where the bugs may hide.

 If your problem is more widespread, you need to call in experts in pest control.
 Chemical treatments are available in which pesticides are used to kill the varying stages of bed bugs.
-For optimum effectiveness, consider bed bug heat treatment.
-In less than 90 minutes at 118oF bed bug eggs, larvae, nymphs and adults will be completely wiped out leaving your home free of the little pests.
+For optimum effectiveness, consider bed bug heat treatments.